thrashr888/terraform-random/README.md

 # terraform-random

-This is a sample repository of TF interaction with GitHub in Atlas.
+This is a sample repository of Terraform interaction with GitHub in Terraform Enterprise.